Mediavine Review (Should You Make the Switch?)

 For context purposes, let me share with you some details about the two sites I have switched to Mediavine.

-The second website sits in the travel / outdoors niche and attracts more traffic than the first one.
-I was hesitant to make the switch because my results with AdSense for this second website were actually really good.
+The second website sits in the travel and outdoors niche and attracts more traffic than the first one.
+I was hesitant to switch because my results with AdSense for this second website were actually pretty good.

 Okay, let’s go through the steps of setting up your website with Mediavine.